ASFOpenSARlab/opensarlab-docs/docs/user-guides/jupyter_notebook_extensions.md

 ---

-Once the `nbextensions` tab is open, you can select individual extensions to learn how they function and enable or disable them.
+Once the `nbextensions` tab is open, you can select individual extensions to learn how they function.
+You can also choose to enable or disable each extension(s).

 ![Selecting an extension and enabling it.](../assets/manage_extensions.png)

-*Select an extension to learn more about and click the "Enable" or "Disable" buttons to manage its use*
+*Select an extension to learn more about them and click the "Enable" or "Disable" buttons to manage its use*

 ---